 Income generated by legal entities is subject to a corporate tax rate of 21% for tax periods beginning in 2024 or later.
-A special tax rate of 5% applies for income of certain investment, mutual and pension funds.
+A special tax rate of 5% applies for income from a certain investment.
 Legal entities' capital gains are treated as ordinary income and taxed at the standard rate of 21%, but participation exemption is also available in certain cases.